govorov-top/govorov-top/README.md

 ✅ Can't do without sports: soccer, basketball, morning runs (5 km), home training 💪

-✅ Studying English to get a job and move to Australia 🎉
+✅ Studying English so I can get a job and understand almost the whole world 🎉

 ✅ Developing in my field: reading books, taking courses, developing pet projects and consulting with a mentor 👨‍💻